cshum/imagor/README.md

         VIPS enable maximum compression with MozJPEG.
 Requires mozjpeg to be installed -vips-avif-speed int
         VIPS avif speed, the lowest is at 0 and the fastest is at 9 (Default 5).
+  -vips-strip-metadata
+        VIPS strips all metadata from the resulting image
 ```